 Myofascial restrictions and inflexibility can increase stress in the posterior iliotibial band, particularly with the tensor fascia lata.
 Tightness in the hip flexors (iliopsoas), extensors (gluteal muscles), and rotators (particularly piriformis) can shift more load to the abductors and adductors.

-Though rare, iliotibial band syndrome can be injury such as anterior cruciate ligament tears or knee contusion.
+Though rare, iliotibial band syndrome can be injuries such as anterior cruciate ligament tears or knee contusion.

 External Tibial Rotation